VRCFury/VRCFury/README.md

 ### Advanced Visemes

 This feature allows you to use VRCFury actions as visemes.
-If you use this, be sure your avatar descriptor is set to LipSync Mode "Viseme Parameter Only."

 Benefits:

 * Use animation clips, material flipbooks, or any other VRCFury action as a speech viseme.
 * You can use bone transforms in your visemes, meaning you can open your jaw rather than using an "open mouth" blend shape.
 * This can enhance some features, such as tongue movement, while your mouth is open during speech.
+* Note that enabling this feature will disable your VRC Avatar Descriptor's default viseme support.

 ### Armature Link